GalaxeTV/mc-pterocopy/README.md

 # mc-pterocopy

-Copies a production Minecraft server to a developer Minecraft serer
+Copies a production Minecraft server to a developer Minecraft server

+> **Note**
+>
+> This is now archived as of 09/18/2023.
+The script _should_ still work, however there will be no more maintenance done to this project.

 ## Prerequisites